MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 > If you choose **Other (SMTP)** and are using an account that requires two-factor authentication, the password that you enter in the **Password** field must be the same that you use for your Office 365 subscription and it must be of type **App Password**.
 For more information, see [Manage app passwords for two-step verification](/azure/active-directory/user-help/multi-factor-authentication-end-user-app-passwords).

 ## Assign Email Scenarios to Email Accounts
 Email scenarios are processes that involve sending a document, such as a sales or purchase order, or a notification, such as an invitation to an external accountant.
 You can use specific email accounts for specific scenarios.
 For example, you can specify that all users always send sales documents from one account, purchase documents from another, and warehouse or production documents from a third account.
-You can assign, reassign, and unassign scenarios whenever you want, but you can only assign a scenario to one email account at a time.
+You can assign, reassign, and remove scenarios whenever you want, but you can only assign a scenario to one email account at a time.
 The default email account will be used for all scenarios that are not assigned to an account.

 <!--
 ## To set up email